 Feb.
 20, 2018: No formal vote was taken, but Brockett opposed increasing commercial linkage fees to fund affordable housing, raised just 15 months ago

 Feb.
-27, 2018 (study session): No formal vote, but Brockett supported loosening ADU rules
+27, 2018 (A council meeting where members deep-dive into topics of community interest and city staff present r...): No formal vote, but Brockett supported loosening ADU rules

 April 17, 2018: Formally voted against raising Boulder’s commercial linkage fee to fund affordable housing to $30 per square foot

 July 17, 2018: Voted to impose a moratorium on conversion of first-floor retail centers into housing in Business Commercial zoning districts